-Deafness Forum of Australia is the peak national body representing the interests of the 3.5 million Australians who live with hearing loss.
+Deafness Forum of Australia is the peak national body representing the views and wellbeing of the 3.5 million Australians who live with hearing loss.

 Hearing loss is the most common disability of adulthood.
 For facts & stats, visit Deafness and hearing loss: causes, impacts, prevention, identification and management, global strategy

 Our mission is to make hearing health & wellbeing a national priority in Australia.

 We recognise that people who use Auslan or another sign language as their first language share a distinct, rich culture and language.

 Deafness Forum is a Registered Charity.
 Donations over $2 are tax-deductible.
 To donate, go to https://www.givenow.com.au/organisation/public/534